ahmetvkrt/pm25-diabetes-hypertension/README.md

 - Interaction plots showing how urbanization (H₃) steepen the "slope" of the pollution-health relationship.

 - An interpretable regression or machine learning model demonstrating the predictive influence of environmental variables relative to behavioral ones.

+## 6. Findings

+The findings can be found in the final report included in this repository, named `DSA210_FinalReport.pdf`.